 h) Clearly assign tasks and responsibilities, ensuring everyone knows their role and is accountable.

-i) Detect potential risks early and develop mitigation strategies to keep the project on track.
+i) Detect risks early and create mitigation strategies to keep the project on track.
+Project Risk Management involves identifying, assessing, and addressing potential risks.

 j) Track expenses and manage budgets effectively, helping to avoid overspending and ensuring financial control.